Here Kitty

 "Here Kitty" is the eighteenth episode of the fifth season of House.
-It aired on March 16, 2009.
+It aired on Fox on March 16, 2009.
+The episode guest stars Judy Greer as a care home nurse who panics that the home's cat cuddling with her is a bad omen implying she will soon die.
+Although she feigns an illness to gain admittance, hoping to be examined pre-emptively, an actual life-threatening condition soon surfaces.

 Plot

 Episode starts with House building a Rube Goldberg machine while Cuddy interrupts him.
 Nursing-home worker Morgan fakes an illness to get House's attention after the home's pet cat, Debbie, sleeps next to her.
 It seems that the cat only visits people if they are about to die and does so with alarming accuracy (similar to real-life cat Oscar).
 While House dismisses Morgan as faking, he is intrigued by her theory on the kiss-of-death cat, and sets out to disprove it (by making a trial for the cat with 3 coma patients, one of them a firefighter that, later in the episode, dies).
 When Morgan falls seriously ill (and therefore, doesn't suffer from Münchausen syndrome), he and the team are forced to get to the bottom of both mysteries.
 Ruling out multiple illnesses, House observes Debbie sitting on his warm computer and determines the cat is attracted to warmth.
 This explains the "death visits", because of the heat coming from the warming blankets on the patients.

 House diagnoses Morgan with a carcinoid tumor of the appendix, interrupting the brain surgery she was about to undergo at the time.
-After a brief discussion on her willingness to sacrifice all on a crazy suspicion, she remarks that William Miller, the preacher that House had compared her with previously, had many followers, but even after being proven wrong about the second coming again and again, his said followers went on to found the Seventh-day Adventist Church.
+After a brief discussion on her willingness to sacrifice all on a crazy suspicion, she remarks that William Miller, the preacher that House had compared her with previously, had many followers, but even after being proven wrong about the second coming again and again, his congregation went on to found the Seventh-day Adventist Church.
 House states that this was just because his followers were as deluded as the preacher.
 Morgan simply says, "Maybe he just gave them something to live for."
 House ponders her statement for an instant, says "Feel better," and leaves.